SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 "They always do."

 I folded the newspaper and set it aside.
 The reporter had recorded the facts but missed the truth.
 I was not Apache Mohave.
 I was Yavapai.
-My people had been slaughtered in a cave while the government called it a victory.
+My people had been trapped and slaughtered while the government called it a victory.
 My family had been erased while officers wrote reports praising their own efficiency.
 And now a newspaper celebrated my citizenship by erasing my identity one more time.

 But I had the registration card.
 I had the right to vote.
 And I had the determination to use that right in service of the people the newspaper could not be bothered to name correctly.